Git-Hub-Chris/SandboxEnvironment/README.md

 - **AI-assisted development** — integration with large language model APIs such as Claude and LM Studio for development and testing workflows.
 - **Security tooling** — CodeQL static analysis, OpenSSF Scorecard, Dependabot automated dependency updates, and secret scanning via pre-commit hooks.
 - **Cross-platform sandboxing** — references and resources for Linux, macOS, and Windows sandbox environments.
-- **Indigenous data ethics** — adoption of the Open to Collaborate Notice and Traditional Knowledge Notice from Local Contexts, supporting Indigenous data sovereignty.
 - **Open research** — archiving and DOI minting via Zenodo to make outputs citable and accessible.

 ## Software testing